glutio/Taskfun/README.md

   // pass argument by value
   runTask(taskByValue, 100);

-  // pass argument by reference
-  String s = "hello";
+  // pass argument by reference, a copy is made on the stack String s = "hello";
   runTask(taskByRef, s);